DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-tis-the-season-for-cyber-criminals.markdown

 ## Closing Comments

 Cyber criminals are always lurking to steal information from vulnerable devices and incautious customers, especially this season.

+{% include tweet_quote.html quote_text="Cyber criminals are always lurking to steal information from vulnerable devices and incautious customers" %}

 The best defense against cyber crime is prevention - knowing the threats and taking action to minimize the risk of being an easy target.
 We have given you the knowledge - use it to your advantage and shop safely.